Ensuring human rights in the supply chain with a social audit

 Each social audit, regardless of the audit standard applied, considers environmental compliance, ethical guidelines as well as social practices among all stakeholders involved in the supply chain.
 The aim of the audit is always to create a holistic picture and understanding of the conditions on site.
 After established routines, so-called "follow-up" audits may follow to ensure that the certified standards continue to be met.

 What is a social audit?

 Membership APSCA: Professionalism and Acceptance

-A gap assessment offers the opportunity to check compliance with the standard requirements in advance and to identify potential for improvement as well as strengths.
-Especially in the case of initial certification, it may be useful to obtain the evaluation of a qualified DQS auditor during or after the implementation of the standard requirements.
+A pre-audit offers the opportunity to check compliance with the standard requirements in advance and to identify potential for improvement as well as strengths.
+Especially in the case of initial certification, it may be useful to obtain the assessment of a qualified DQS auditor during or after the implementation of the standard requirements.

-Many standards also include a self-assessment, where your company receives a digital questionnaire and provides information about relevant company policies, processes, risks and opportunities.
+Many standards also include a self-assessment: The company receives a digital questionnaire and provides information about relevant company policies, processes, risks and opportunities.
 This self-assessment serves as a risk assessment and helps the auditing team prepare for the audit.